AltaLink: Corporate governance

-AltaLink is governed by a Board of Directors.
+AltaLink is governed by a board of directors.
 The current directors of the board include David Tuer (Chair), David R. Collyer, William J. Fehrman, Calvin D. Haack, Natalie Hocken, Susan Riddell Rose, Scott Thon, Brad Wall, Douglas Mitchell, Q.C., and Patricia Nelson.

 Community Involvement

-According to AltaLink's 2011 Report to Communities, through the building and maintenance of AltaLink's transmission facilities, the company expects to create more than 37,000 person-years of employment related to construction and local support services between 2010 and 2015.
+AltaLink has engaged in various community and safety initiatives in Alberta.
+According to its 2011 Report to Communities, the company projected over 37,000 person-years of employment related to construction and support services between 2010 and 2015 through its transmission projects.